marzeq/mconf/README.md

 # mconf

+## why?

-this is my own configuration language, made mostly for fun and to learn more about tokenisation and parsing
+this was originally made as a recreational programming exercise and a way to learn more about tokenisation and parsing

-if you have any suggestions, feedback or questions, feel free to contact me in any way you want (open an issue here, message me on any platform, etc.)
+as i was working on it, it grew on me that i actually prefer the syntax of it over any other

 ## getting the binary

 go onto the [releases page](https://github.com/marzeq/mconf/releases) and download the binary for your platform

+## editor support

+for now, there is only a tree-sitter parser for mconf, which you can find [here](https://github.com/marzeq/tree-sitter-mconf). if you know how to make a syntax highlighter for your editor, you can use this to make one.

+for neovim, i suggest you look at my [dotfiles](https://github.com/marzeq/dotfiles) to see how i setup a custom tree-sitter parser

 ## building & running